VillagerUnknown/VillagerCoin/README.md

 * Adds advancements for obtaining coins.
 * Convert between the different coins with the crafting tables.
 * Smelt down Copper, Iron, and Gold coins for their respective resources.
+* Configurable drop chances.
 * Optionally find coins in vanilla structures.
 * Optionally earn coins by killing some vanilla mobs.
-* Optionally earn coins by killing pigs, hoglins, and zoglins.
+* Optionally earn coins by killing breedable mobs.
 (For easier coins.)
 * Optionally change trades for Villagers, and Wandering Traders, and replace the Emerald trades with Coin trades.
 * Optionally allow players to flip individual coins for a heads or tails result in chat.
 * Configurable loot bonus per level chance for coins from mobs.